This is a sponsored post on behalf of Dairy Farmers of Canada.

 These biscuits have been at the top of the list for a very, very long time.
 I first had them at a little café in Mahone Bay, an adorable little town in Nova Scotia that’s a perfect stopover when you’re driving from Halifax to Peggy’s Cove.

-The food at this little café was lovely, but the real star of the show was the basket of freshly-baked cheddar biscuits they’d bring out instead of the usual bread basket.
+The food at this little café was lovely, but the real star of the show was the basket of freshly-baked cheddar black pepper biscuits they’d bring out instead of the usual bread basket.
 The biscuits were soft and pillowy, and generously flavoured with loads of cheddar and black pepper.
 It was worth the drive just to get a basket of those biscuits.

 These biscuits seemed like the perfect way to show off this month’s featured Canadian cheese: Avonlea Clothbound Cheddar from Cows Creamery in PEI.
 (If that name sounds familiar, it’s probably because you’ve seen their ice cream and/or their cute cartoon cow t-shirts, both of which are basically an institution in the Maritimes at this point.)